Battle of the Princes, Epilogue: We Surrender

 “Could have been some other soldiers got here before us,” suggested Placido.

-Ruggero shook his head.
+Ruggero pulled his cap back onto his head.
 “No, I don’t reckon that’s it.
-The place was too tidy.
-This chest would have been smashed open already, and all the rest scattered higgledy-piggedy.”
-Much as it was now, he thought, after his and Placido’s search.
+This place is too tidy.
+This chest would have been open already, and all the rest scattered higgledy-piggedy.”
+Much as it is now, he thought, after his and Placido’s desperate search.

 Placido slumped in the one chair by the table, causing it to creak loudly at the unaccustomed weight of a fully armoured man.
 He grinned, like he always did before saying something daft.

 “There’s a pot under there if you need to go,” he said.